NeuroTechX/ntx_slack_archive/machinelearning_ai.md

  >shouid I just make X 2 dimensions but flatten any extra dimensional data into a large number of features? `X = epochs x (FFT_freqbins_electrode 1 + FFT_freqbins_electrode 2 + ...)`?

+5/11/2017 9:15 PM

+ **maxim** :

+ >yep that's how you'll do it unless you have some smarter way to use the structure